Add to my calendar

 - Josh Engroff, Chief Digital Media Officer; Managing Partner , The Media Kitchen; kbs+ Ventures @jengroff

 Like eyeballs and time spent, programmatic platforms are migrating to mobile even faster than they are technologically prepared.
 Twitter and its MoPub are cutting mega-deals with Madison Ave.
 The major supply side platforms are rushing in to buy or build mobile extensions, and many major media are already complementing their mobile native ads with in-feed units from private and open exchanges.
 But is the infrastructure of data, targeting and accountability up to the challenge of a mobile migration?
 Is cross-platform tracking and attribution really better than a year or two ago?
+What has changed?
 Has the absent cookie issue been solved, really?
-Are these ads performing yet for buyers and sellers, or is the market getting ahead of itself?
+Are these ads performing yet for buyers and sellers, or is the market promising more than it currently delivers?